 Qualifying Paper

-To demonstrate depth of knowledge outside statistical and computational methodology, you will write a qualifying paper describing current knowledge and specific questions relevant to your “cognate discipline,” that is, a sub-area within a social science or related field, and pertaining to the planned dissertation topic.
+To demonstrate depth of knowledge outside statistical and computational methodology, students write a qualifying paper describing current knowledge and specific questions relevant to their “cognate discipline,” that is, a sub-area within a social science or related field, and pertaining to the planned dissertation topic.
 This paper will be evaluated by at least one professor outside the core SCSS faculty who is an expert in the cognate discipline, and must be completed before the dissertation proposal stage.

 Research Activities

-In addition to formal coursework, you will also engage in a variety of research-related activities each semester, beginning with the first semester on campus:
+In addition to formal coursework, students also engage in a variety of research-related activities each semester, beginning with the first semester on campus:

 Dissertation

-The activities of research, coursework, seminars, comprehensive exams and the qualifying review paper will have exposed you to a wide range of faculty and their interests.
-By the third year in the program, you will have developed an independent research agenda that you can pursue with support from your advisor, and which will result in the completion of a dissertation.
+The activities of research, coursework, seminars, comprehensive exams and the qualifying review paper expose students to a wide range of faculty and their interests.
+By the third year in the program, students will have developed an independent research agenda that they can pursue with support from their advisor, and which will result in the completion of a dissertation.

 The dissertation format for the Ph.D. in Statistics and Computational Social Science will follow a three-paper model, common in many social science disciplines, that codifies the interdisciplinary philosophy of this doctoral degree program.
 Each paper will address a different aspect of the same research topic — for example, one could be a review paper intended for the “cognate” discipline’s audience, the second could be a methods paper, incorporating both statistical and computational elements, and intended for a more technical audience, and the third could be an applied paper that demonstrates the utility of the method to practitioners.
 Together, the three papers should change the way in which we understand the world in a manner that was unattainable without the mixture of disciplines and related techniques.